Multilingualism

 }

-The ""oHtmlRoot"" object can also be used to identify the defined default language.
+The oHtmlRoot object can also be used to determine the portal's default language.

 var l_defaultLang = oHtmlRoot.oUp.oFormatInfo.defaultLang;